The City of Brampton is currently undertaking a secondary plan review.

 (applies to lands that were subject to former secondary plans Westgate Area 10, Central Park Area 11, Northgate Area 12, Avondale Area 20, and Southgate Area 21)

-Highway 410 and Steeles Avenue Area 5, which is under appeal
+Highway 410 and Steeles Avenue Area 5

 (applies to lands that were subject to former secondary plans Brampton East Industrial Area 18, Bramalea West Industrial Area 19, and Steeles Industrial Area 25)